Akash1912-hub/IIT-KANPUR-PROJECT/Demend prediciton/README.md

 - Historical peak hour demand

 Features
-- Predict fuel consumption using trip distance, duration, and passenger count.
+- Predict fuelThis is the code of the   consumption using trip distance, duration, and passenger count.
 - Estimate taxi demand for a specific pickup hour.
 - Calculate taxi fare using distance, duration, passenger count, longitude, and latitude.
 - Show historical demand for a specified hour.